ftilde/brotkasten/README.md

 $ cd transmitter && cargo run --release
 ```

+## Receiver

-## receiver collects samples on `0.0.0.0:12345` and plays them on the first audio output device that it finds.
+receiver collects samples on `0.0.0.0:12345` and plays them on the first audio output device that it finds.

 ```
 $ cd receiver && cargo run --release
 ```

+## Configuration

+Just edit `config.rs` and rebuild.